SEO Advice

 A redirect’s primary function is to notify search engines and users about changes in a website’s structure.
 It could be as simple as changing a single URL or as complex as migrating an entire site to a new domain.
 Redirects help manage these transitions smoothly, ensuring visitors and search engines are in the right place.

-6 Types of Redirects
+What are the 6 Types of Redirects?

 301 Redirects